KeyofBlueS/tex2dds/README.md

 # Ghostbusters: The Video Game Remastered Asset Converters

-hese tools are designed to convert texture (TEX <-> DDS) and audio (SMP <-> OGG) assets for use in Ghostbusters: The Video Game and its remastered version.
+These tools are designed to convert texture (TEX <-> DDS) and audio (SMP <-> OGG) assets for use in Ghostbusters: The Video Game and its remastered version.

 - **tex2dds**: Converts TEX files to DDS for both the original and remastered versions of Ghostbusters: The Video Game.
 - **dds2tex**: Converts DDS files back to TEX (tested with the remastered version, theoretically compatible with the original).